ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 This is a pain, so the Unicode standard defines text normalization procedures, called Unicode normalization.
 Unicode normalization turns equivalent or compatible sequences into the exact same sequence of characters.
 There are 4 normalization forms:

-* NFD (Normalization Form Canonical Decomposition)Characters are decomposed by canonical equivalence, and multiple combining characters are arranged in a specific order.
+* NFD (Normalization Form Canonical Decomposition)<br>Characters are decomposed by canonical equivalence, and multiple combining characters are arranged in a specific order.

-* NFC (Normalization Form Canonical Composition) Characters are decomposed and then recomposed by canonical equivalence.
+* NFC (Normalization Form Canonical Composition)<br>Characters are decomposed and then recomposed by canonical equivalence.

-* NFKD (Normalization Form Compatibility Decomposition) Characters are decomposed by compatibility, and multiple combining characters are arranged in a specific order.
+* NFKD (Normalization Form Compatibility Decomposition)<br>Characters are decomposed by compatibility, and multiple combining characters are arranged in a specific order.

-* NFKC (Normalization Form Compatibility Composition) Characters are decomposed by compatibility, then recomposed by canonical equivalence.
+* NFKC (Normalization Form Compatibility Composition)<br>Characters are decomposed by compatibility, then recomposed by canonical equivalence.

 From a security point-of-view it normally does not matter *which* Unicode normalization you use, but if you want to determine if two strings are equal, you need to be *consistent* about the normalization you use when comparing them.
 Also note that once you normalize a sequence of characters, you cannot in general regenerate exactly the original sequence.